based on quotes from

 the influence of all he brought to the world and pouring from

-above that blessing which arose as vapour and came back from
+above that blessing which arose as vapor and came back from

 above as a rainfall.